+34.010 General provisions.
 34.020 Alterations to nonconforming uses, buildings and structures.

 The lawful uses of land, buildings or structures existing on the effective date of the adoption of this General Plan, when such use does not conform to the land development regulations, may be continued except as provided in this chapter.